 A common secondary processing technique, known as winterization (due to low operating temps of the alcohol/extract), efficiently removes plant waxes from extractions.
 The result is thinner, higher-potency oils, ideal for vape pens, dabbing and infused products.

 Listed here are the basic steps to winterization, along with what equipment you’ll need.
-You can see the winterization process in action on our winterization video or get hands-on training at our next class on March 31 in Denver!

 - Mix thoroughly the raw extract with 200-proof ethanol.
 Then place the mixture into a lab-grade freezer until it reaches -35 to -85 degrees Fahrenheit.
 The waxes and lipids will separate and harden; the oil and ethanol will remain in liquid form.